BGorenc/WiFi_Controlled_Lightsaber/README.md

   </p>
 </div>

-Now you will want to have a bit of the end of the LED strip to have an exposed LED that will fit in the tip.
+Now you will want to have the tip of the LED strip (the side that you removed the JST connector from) to have an exposed LED that will fit into the tip.
 This is where you will need to do some sanding in two places.
 1. The mating surfaces of the blade and tip are too tight to press together.
 I suggest taking the sand paper or Dremel to the inner diameter of the blade.
-Careful not to overdo it so that you have a nice snug fit.
+Careful not to overdo it so that you retain a nice snug fit.
 2. The second place is the inner diameter of the blade tip.
 There is not enough clearance to get the LED inside the tip.
 This is in my opinion the most annoying part of the project to do if you are not using a Dremel.
 But just work at it and get enough room that the exposed LED will easily slide in and out of the tip.

 At this point you will want to assemble the blade tip in what will be your final configuration.
-Use this set up to make a mark where you will cut off the excess blade.
+Use this set up to make a mark where you will cut off the excess tube from the bottom of the blade.
 The blade is translucent enough to see where everything is sitting inside and keep in mind the plug on the other end will sit slightly recessed around the press fit area.
-After you have your length marked, disassemble the blade so you can use the hack saw to cut off the excess blade.
-Be sure to sand down the edge and remove any sharp points.
+After you have your length marked, disassemble the blade so you can use the hack saw to cut off the excess tubing.
+Be sure to sand down the cut edge and remove any sharp points.

 <div style="text-align: center;">
   <img src="Images/blade_wire_outlet.PNG" alt="Wire Outlet" title="Wire Outlet" class="center">